| |

 Lings,

-George 2002a, The Eden Puzzle, “Encounters on the Edge 14”, Sheffield: The
+The Eden Puzzle, “Encounters on the Edge 14”, Sheffield: The

 Church Army.

-The Eden project in Manchester grew out of a big
+It grew out of a big

-are 10 teams of full-time & volunteer youth workers who move to estates in
+were 10 teams of full-time & volunteer youth workers who move to estates in

 Manchester and live and work in deprived areas.
-They aim to partner with local
+The scheme has now been extended

 churches and also to grow youth congregations where appropriate.